def-codes/the-better-thing/src/meld-demo/hashtags.md

 Claims are also values, and they cannot change the semantics of what values say is true about their subjects.

-## Representations can linger long after the death of your main process
+## Representations can linger long after the death of its main process

+## Things-in-themslves - the inherent authority of supertypes

+Semantics-driven transformations made at higher abstration layers must not obscure the value-nature of the underlying supertypes.
+How is that possible?
+By constraining the algebra of trait-exhibiting transforms to a set of conflict-free operations.
+That is, a family of terms where contradiction is impossible to state.

 ## Domains as challenge arbiters (i.e. authorities)

+Instances almost always reside in a different domain than their types.

-How much say?
-How must of that territory can you claim?
-Well, you must always be able to look at things at a lower level of abstraction.
+How much of a thing's representation can the owner of those domains claim?

+You must always be able to look at things at a lower level of abstraction (preservation of semantics of supertypes).
 In which case other domains may have stronger precedence.
 There must be a way of weighting this, too.

+Yet, in *your* domains (including all local, ad hoc namespaces), you must have some precedence.

+Similarities to CSS (stylesheets < inline < user agent)

 ## Planar forcefield arbitration scheme